Expression Interrupted

 The judicial opinion asserted that “force and violence” were the essential elements of the charge of “attempting to overthrow the constitutional order” as described in TCK 309, adding that the concepts of “immaterial force” or “threat” were unacceptable in proving this charge in respect of the principle of legality.

-On 5 July 2019, the 16th Criminal Chamber of the Supreme Court of Appeals overturned the verdict rendered by the trial court that sentenced Nazlı Ilıcak, Ahmet Altan, Mehmet Altan and three of their co-defendants to aggravated life imprisonment on the charge of “Attempting to overthrow the constitutional order.”
+On 5 July 2019, the 16th Criminal Chamber of the Supreme Court of Appeals overturned the judgment rendered by the trial court that sentenced Nazlı Ilıcak, Ahmet Altan, Mehmet Altan and three of their co-defendants to aggravated life imprisonment on the charge of “attempting to overthrow the constitutional order.”
 The Chamber ruled that Mehmet Altan should be acquitted while Nazlı Ilıcak and Ahmet Altan should face the lesser charge of “aiding a terrorist organization without being its member.”

 Constitutional Court application

-The Constitutional Court’s Plenary issued the judgments concerning its 3 May 2019 decisions on 26 June 2019 on its official website.
+The Constitutional Court’s Plenary published the judgments concerning its 3 May 2019 decisions on 26 June 2019 on its official website.
 The judgments concerning the rejected applications said, in a nutshell, that “the assessments made by the investigation authorities and the decisions rendered by the courts that ruled for [the journalists’] arrests could not be deemed as ‘arbitrary and baseless’.”

 "Espionage" case

-The fourth hearing in the trial took place on 9 October at the 26th High Criminal Court of Istanbul.
-Ilıcak again addressed the court from the Bakırköy Women’s Prison via the courtroom video-conferencing system SEGBİS.
-Ilıcak's final defense statement in response to the prosecutor’s final opinion of the case was interrupted by the chief judge, who stated that the panel was the substitute panel of the court, and also that some evidence had yet to be added to the case file.
-Ilıcak then requested for her acquittal and wrapped up her statement.
+The fourth hearing took place on 9 October 2018.
+Ilıcak's defense statement was interrupted by the presiding judge, who stated that the panel was the substitute panel of the court, and also that some evidence had yet to be added to the case file.
+Ilıcak then requested her acquittal and wrapped up her statement.
+Ilıcak’s lawyer Kemal Ertuğ Derin told the court that the case should be dismissed based on the statute of limitations and requested his client's acquittal.
+The court adjourned the trial until 22 January 2019 awaiting the submission of documents missing in the case file.

-The fifth and final hearing of this trial took place on 22 January.
+The fifth and final hearing of the trial took place on 22 January 2019.
 P24 monitored the hearing, during which Ilıcak addressed the court from the Bakırköy Prison via SEGBİS.
-Although Ilıcak requested further continuance for an additional defense statement in response to newly introduced evidence against her in the case file, the court rejected Ilıcak's request and went on to issue its verdict at the end of the hearing, convicting Ilıcak of "disclosing information that should be held secret in order to protect the security of the state" as per Article 329 of the TCK and gave her a prison sentence of 5 years and 10 months.
+Although Ilıcak requested a continuance to prepare an additional defense statement regarding the newly introduced evidence against her in the case file, the court rejected Ilıcak's request and went on to render its judgment at the end of the hearing, sentencing Ilıcak to 5 years and 10 months in prison on the charge of "disclosing information that should remain confidential for reasons relating to the security, or domestic or foreign political interests of the State" under Article 329 of the Turkish Penal Code.

 Click here to read Nazlı Ilıcak’s answers to our questionnaire about prison conditions.